Responding to Extremism

 - Experiencing a high level of social isolation resulting in issues of identity crisis and / or personal crisis.

-During 2015-16 all our staff have recieved training on this important area of responsibility.
+All our staff have received training on this important area of responsibility.

 Please contact Miss Sweetlove or Mr Waters via the office (01634 683990) for any further information.